afarnudi/VirtualCellModel/documents/Doxygen/Installation.md

 STEP 1: Install the [Boost] library

-STEP 2: Clone the Membrane_OBJ project from our [github] page.
+STEP 2: Clone the VirtualCellModel project from our [github] page.

 STEP 3: Change directory to VirtualCellModel.